Agent Carter (film): Development

 In August 2011, Marvel Studios announced that a couple of short films would be released direct-to-video, which were designed to be self-contained stories and known as Marvel One-Shots.
-Co-producer Brad Winderbaum said "It's a fun way to experiment with new characters and ideas, but more importantly it's a way for us to expand the Marvel Cinematic Universe and tell stories that live outside the plot of our features."
+Co-producer Brad Winderbaum said "It's a fun way to experiment with new characters and ideas, but more importantly it's a way for us to expand the Marvel Cinematic Universe (MCU) and tell stories that live outside the plot of our features."
 One of the ideas developed as a potential One-Shot was a spin-off from Captain America: The First Avenger (2011), following the story of Peggy Carter after the events of that film.
 The idea was looked at again when Marvel was deciding on a short film to produce for the home media release of Iron Man 3 in 2013, and it was chosen for the spot, dependent on actress Hayley Atwell's availability.

 Marvel Studios co-president Louis D'Esposito, who directed the previous One-Shot Item 47 (2012), returned as director, while writer Eric Pearson also returned from the previous One-Shots.
 D'Esposito noted that the short had twice the budget of Item 47, but the same amount of shooting time so "the scope of it is much bigger.
 It's set in a period, there are more actors involved, the scale's bigger, there are three fight scenes—we've never had that in any of [the previous One-Shots]."
 Atwell agreed to the project after watching Item 47, and due to her love for the character and potential "to show off some of her skill sets" that were not seen in the film.
 Atwell worked for three days with the stunt team to rehearse the pre-choreographed fight sequences for the short.
 D'Esposito elaborated on the decision to focus on Carter, saying, "It's telling the best story, and finding that story we want to tell—whether it's connectivity to the Marvel Universe, or it's highlighting a character.
 In the case of Hayley, it's a little bit of both.
 We wanted to tell Peggy Carter's story—she's been left back in the '40s.
 Announcing to the world that she was running S.H.I.E.L.D. with Howard Stark is a great connectivity."